philbowles/h4plugins/docs/mqcmds.md

 If your code expects exactly one subtopic, it will almost certainly break when there are none.
 If it relies on `vs[0]` being a valid suit, it *will* break.
 It is up to you to prevent this.

-You *must* validate both the number of arguments (subtopics) and "sensible" values for each before trying to process the message, remembering to return the appropriate error code if you are unable to handle the message.
+You *must* always validate both the number of arguments (subtopics) and "sensible" values for each before trying to process the message, remembering to return the appropriate error code if you are unable to handle the message.

 [Example Code](../examples/MQTT/MQTT_Wildcards/MQTT_Wildcards.ino)